yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L5_IO.md

 - data buffer must be in physical memory until transfer completes
 - pinning regions (non-swappable)

+## 15. DMA vs. PIO Quiz
+For a hypothetical system, assume the following:
+- it costs 1 cycle to run a store instruction to a device register
+- it costs5 cycle to configure a DMA controller
+- te PCI-bus i 8 bytes wide
+- all devices support both DMA and PIO access

+which device access method is best for the following devices?
+- keyboard <== PIO
+- NIC <== Depends

 ## 16. Typical Device Access
 ![](images/2020-04-05-20-53-33.png)

 ## 17. OS Bypass

-### Do you Have to Go Through the OS
+Do you Have to Go Through the OS ?

 OS Bypass
 - device regs/data directly accessible
-- Os configures the memory mapping then out-of-the-way
+- OS configures the memory mapping then out-of-the-way
 - "user-level driver" (~ library)
 - OS retains coarse-grain control
 - relies on device features